skylicht-lab/skylicht-engine/README.md

 # Skylicht Engine
 ## About
-Skylicht Engine, which is an evolution of [Irrlicht Project](http://irrlicht.sourceforge.net).
-We have upgraded more feature: Sound Engine, Physics Engine, Particle Engine...
+Skylicht Engine, which is an evolution of the [Irrlicht Project](http://irrlicht.sourceforge.net).
+We have upgraded more features: Sound Engine, Physics Engine, Particle Engine...

 -   Core functionality: Direct3D11, OpenGL 4+, OpenGLES 3+, Google Angle GLES video driver backends.